lfoscari/kernel-mnist/README.txt

 Thanks to the kmeans-pytorch library is possible to run achieve a k-means approximation of the dataset using a CUDA-compatible GPU.

-TODO:
-- Fill the confusion matrix
-- Minimum requirements?
-Maybe at least 5GB of free RAM for the k-means compression, but the datasets can be archived and shipped with the project
-- Research the major techniques applied to choose the k for k-means and briefly explain them, avoid implementing them unless very simplistic, because is out of the scope of the project.
-- Split min and mean classifier.
-- Tune the hyperparameters (epochs and degree) using a validation set.